Disclaimer: As an Amazon associate we earn from qualifying purchases.

 1. Explore All that Balboa Park Has to Offer

 Featuring museums, performing arts venues, gardens, outdoor activities, and so much more, it’s impossible to encounter everything at Balboa Park in a single day.
 With attractions including the San Diego Zoo and the San Diego Art Institute, you discover something new every time you visit.

 2. Learn about the Animal Kingdom at the San Diego Zoo

-While you’re at Balboa Park, a trip to the San Diego Zoo is a must.
+While you’re at Balboa Park, San Diego Zoo Tickets are a must.
 This iconic zoo is home to all of your favorite wild animals, from gorillas to pandas and beyond.
 You can’t visit San Diego without a trip to the zoo, right?